Digital divide: History

+Since the early 2000s, the international community has transitioned from a focus on domestic infrastructure to a global, multi-dimensional framework for digital equity.
+This shift was formalized through the World Summit on the Information Society (WSIS) in Geneva (2003) and Tunis (2005), where the International Telecommunication Union (ITU) established a roadmap for bridging the Global North-South disparity as part of the Sustainable Development Goals.
+Academic and policy discourse has since evolved to distinguish between the first-level divide (physical access), the second-level divide (digital literacy), and the third-level divide (the ability to translate technology use into socio-economic capital).
+By the 2020s, critical reflections on national development emphasized that the divide is fundamentally a socio-institutional gap.
+Research by Tiwari, Kostenko, and Yekhanurov (2025) identifies four pillars for achieving national digital maturity: digital governance capacity, institutional design to prevent adverse digital incorporation, infrastructure resilience, and citizen capability.
+This modern era is characterized by the pursuit of meaningful connectivity, a standard that requires internet access to be not only available but affordable, high-speed, and supportive of active content creation.

 During the COVID-19 pandemic

-At the outset of the COVID-19 pandemic, governments worldwide issued stay-at-home orders that established lockdowns, quarantines, restrictions, and closures.
-The resulting interruptions to schooling, public services, and business operations drove nearly half of the world's population into seeking alternative methods to live while in isolation.
-These methods included telemedicine, virtual classrooms, online shopping, technology-based social interactions and working remotely, all of which require access to high-speed or broadband internet access and digital technologies.
-A Pew Research Centre study reports that 90% of Americans describe the use of the Internet as "essential" during the pandemic.
-The accelerated use of digital technologies creates a landscape where the ability, or lack thereof, to access digital spaces becomes a crucial factor in everyday life.
+At the outset of the COVID-19 pandemic, governments worldwide issued stay-at-home orders that imposed lockdowns, quarantines, restrictions, and closures.
+The resulting interruptions to schooling, public services, and business operations forced nearly half of the world's population to seek alternative methods to live while in isolation.
+These methods included telemedicine, virtual classrooms, online shopping, technology-based social interactions, and working remotely, all of which require high-speed or broadband internet access and digital technologies.
+A Pew Research Center study reports that 90% of Americans described the use of the Internet as "essential" during the pandemic.
+The accelerated use of digital technologies created a landscape where the ability, or lack thereof, to access digital spaces became a crucial factor in everyday life.